Andrei-R1/GraphQL-TS-Boilerplate/README.md

 Install npm dependencies:

 ```
-cd graphql-auth
 npm install
 ```

 ### 2. Create and seed the database

-Run the following command to create your SQLite database file.
-This also creates the `User` and `Post` tables that are defined in [`prisma/schema.prisma`](./prisma/schema.prisma):
+Run the following command to create your PostgreSQL database file.

 ```
-npx prisma migrate dev --name init
+npx prisma migrate dev
 ```

-When `npx prisma migrate dev` is executed against a newly created database, seeding is also triggered.
-The seed file in [`prisma/seed.ts`](./prisma/seed.ts) will be executed and your database will be populated with the sample data.
+When `npx prisma migrate dev` is executed against a newly created database.

 ### 3. Start the GraphQL server